 - You’re my favorite in the flock.

-- You make life feel a little softer.
+- You make life feel woolly good.

 - I like ewe a lamb-lot.